Amos R. Green: Archeological work

 Green also had a passion for bringing historical and anthropological information to his fellow non-academics, and regularly participated in radio and newspaper interviews for public audiences.

-Modern practices

-In the years since Green's death, the work of amateur anthropology, particularly as related to potential Native American burial sites, has fallen out of favor.
-Some of the collecting practices common among Green and his contemporaries are now against the law or considered ethically problematic.

 Archives

 An archival collection documenting Green's life and work is available at the Bentley Historical Library at the University of Michigan.
 These records illustrate Green's research as well as presentations to the public and professional organizations.
 Though Green collected a variety of artifacts from his field work, no artifacts are present in the collection.